 (b) Contestants representing two or more betting interests, the Show pool is divided with two-thirds (2/3) of the profit distributed to Show wagers on the betting interests finishing first and second and the remainder is distributed equally amongst Show wagers on those betting interests involved in the dead heat for third.
 Table 3, Table 4.
 [Tables not included.
 See ED.
-NOTE]
+NOTE.]

 [ED.
-NOTE: Tables referenced in this rule are available from the agency.]
-Stat.
-Auth.: ORS 462.270(3) Stats.
+NOTE: Tables referenced are available from the agency.]

+Stats.
 Implemented: ORS 462.270(3) Hist.: RC 3-2000, f.
 3-27-00, cert. ef.
 5-1-00